 - 1. Set the fan to the desired speed, or high for faster defrosting. - 2.
-Select (##) .
-The system automatically switches to fresh air mode and turns on the A/C. The A/C indicator will not come on if it was off to start with. - 3.
+Select .
+When you select .
+When you select .
+The system automatically switches to fresh air mode and turns on the A/C (if equipped).
+The A/C indicator will not come on, if it was previously off. - 3.
 Adjust the temperature so the airflow feels warm. - 4.
 Select to help clear the rear window. - 5.
 To increase airflow to the windshield, close the corner vents.